darideveloper/opo-social-canarias/src/components/ui/README.md

 ## 📄 License

-This component library is part of the OpoSocial project.
+This component library is part of the Socialia project.